 Situated in a small riverine forest, Caprivi Mutoya Lodge & Campsite lies on the banks of a tranquil backwater lake of the Zambezi River, approximately 24km east of Katima Mulilo.
-For eight months of the year (mid May to February) the lodge backwater becomes a separate lake as it is cut off from the main Zambezi river when the floods recede.
+For eight months of the year (mid-May to February) the lodge backwater becomes a separate lake as it is cut off from the main Zambezi River when the floods recede.
 The lodge is accessible all year round by tar roads.

-The lodge is powered from the national grid (220V/50HZ), solar and gas.
+The lodge is powered by the national grid (220V/50HZ), solar, and gas.
 Electric wall sockets are for 3 round pronged plugs.

 Contact us today for our Special Namibian/SADC Rates!